“I love my partner but I am not in love with them” is one of the most common reasons people contact The Spark seeking relationship counselling.

 Counselling is a way to help your relationship get back on track.
 Learn more about relationship counselling or contact us.

 The Spark also provides a range of free hints and tips for common relationship problems on our website.
-Have a look at our Top 10 Communication Tips or our Tips to Rekindle the Romance.
+Have a look at our Top 10 Communication Tips or our Tips to Rekindle the Spark.
 Whether you want guidance on how to reconnect or need support navigating the difficult feelings The Spark is here to help.

 The Spark Relationship Counselling